-On December 18, 2019, the Parent Company (the Issuer) issued an unsecured fixed-rate Peso Retail Bonds with an aggregate principal amount of \$\mathbb{P}10,000.00\$ million.
+On December 18, 2019, the Parent Company (the Issuer) issued an unsecured fixed-rate Peso Retail Bonds with an aggregate principal amount of P10,000.00 million.
 The proceeds of the issuance were used to fund the construction and completion of the various malls and condominium projects, redevelopment of existing malls, as well as general corporate purposes.
-The issue costs amounted \$\mathbb{P}91.07\$ million.
+The issue costs amounted P91.07 million.
 This was capitalized as debt issue cost and amortized over the life of the liability and was offset to the carrying value of the liability.

 The offer is comprised of 5-year Retail Bonds due on June 18, 2025 with interest rate of 5.70% per annum.
-This is the third and last tranche offered out of the shelf registration of Peso Retail Bonds in the aggregate principal amount of up to ₱20,000.00 million and initial tranche offered out of the shelf registration of Retail Bonds in the aggregate principal amount of up to ₱30,000.00 million to be offered within a period of three (3) years.
+This is the third and last tranche offered out of the shelf registration of Peso Retail Bonds in the aggregate principal amount of up to 20,000.00 million and initial tranche offered out of the shelf registration of Retail Bonds in the aggregate principal amount of up to 20,000.00 million and initial tranche offered out of the shelf registration of Retail Bonds in the aggregate principal amount of up to 20,000.00 million to be offered within a period of three (3) years.
 Interest on the Retail Bonds is payable quarterly in arrears starting on March 18, 2020, for the first interest payment date and on June 18, September 18, December 18 each year for each subsequent payment date.